cdegut/GROMACS-tools/README.md

 ## Without any ligand
 ### Prepping the run
-Download the latest oplsaam force field

 Make a folder for the run
-Symlink to oplsaam.ff
+Download the latest oplsaam force field in your folder, or symlink to oplsaam.ff
 ```
 ln -s ../../oplsaam.ff/ oplsaam.ff
 ```
+Convert the pdb structure to a .gro file, delete present hydrogens, add new ones.
 ```
 gmx pdb2gmx -ignh -f starting_structure.pdb -o starting_structure.gro
 ```
-Use 1 oplsFF and 1 tip4p water (recomended)
+Select "1" oplsFF and "1" tip4p water (recomended)
-Generate a dodecahedron box
+Generate a dodecahedron box arround 1A the model
 ```
 gmx editconf -f starting_structure.gro -o struct_new_box -c -d 1.0 -bt dodecahedron
 ```